student-to-software-engineer/student-to-software-engineer/docs/6-gaining-experience-without-formal-employment/index.md

 # 6. Gain Experience Without a Job

-In today’s crowded tech job market, all internships have applicants who already have hands-on experience.
+In today’s competitive tech job market, **even entry-level roles and internships expect real-world experience**.
+It’s not enough to have just taken the right courses—you need to show that you’ve applied your knowledge to actual projects.

-Meaning, if your resume doesn’t showcase real-world development experience, it’s unlikely you’ll be considered.
+But that raises a frustrating question:

-So, how can you get real experience when every job demands it, but you don’t have any yet?
+**How do you get experience when every job already expects it?**

-The answer is simple—whether people want to admit it or not, you likely need to do something unpaid.
+You’ll likely need to build experience on your own time.
+This can feel daunting, especially if you’re still in school or just starting out.
+But the good news is that there are many ways to gain valuable experience without formal employment.

-Unpaid experience can take many forms:
+## What Counts as "Experience"?

-- Personal projects – Build something that interests you, solve a real problem, or create a portfolio piece.
+To actually help you get hired, the experience you gain should involve **real software development**, ideally aligned with the responsibilities of a full-time developer.

-- Open-source contributions – Collaborate with others, learn best practices, and get your name attached to real-world projects.
+Here are some ways to do that:

-- Volunteer work for a university club – Offer to build or improve their website, automate tasks, or contribute in a technical capacity.
+- **Personal Projects** – Build something you care about.
+Solve a problem.
+Make a tool.
+Demonstrate your skills by creating a real application, even if it’s just for yourself.
-- Unpaid freelancing or internships with startups – Many early-stage startups welcome eager contributors, even if they can’t afford salaries yet.
+- **Open-Source Contributions** – Work with other developers, learn best practices, and have your work reviewed and merged into real-world projects.
-  Now, I’m not saying you should let a company exploit your time and skills.
-But, the reality is that everyone who has a job today got their start by working on something without being paid.
+- **University Clubs or Organizations** – Volunteer your skills by improving internal tools, building websites, or automating tasks.

-The key is to do real work to showcase skills relevant to building production-quality software or the daily responsibilities of a full-time software engineer.
+- **Short-Term, Unpaid Freelance or Internship Work** – In some cases, helping out a small startup or nonprofit can offer valuable mentorship and experience.